Proverbs 25:4 NASB

 Father, Creator of all, make me into one through whom you may touch the lives of others.
 For your glory and in the name of Jesus, amen.

-But as for me, I trust in You, O LORD, I say, ‘You are my God.’
-My times are in Your hand….”
-Psalm 31:14-15 (NASB)
+“14 But as for me, I trust in You, O Lord, I say, ‘You are my God.’

 “The results of your mammogram were inconclusive.”
-Traci nearly always receives this letter and nothing is found.
+Traci nearly always receives this letter, and nothing is found.
 I returned for another mash and smash session that afternoon.
 On the black and gray screen, shining bright and white was an M&M sized dot.

 A biopsy and three days later my family doctor and friend called to confirm what God had placed on my heart.
 That bright, white dot was breast cancer.
-That April, 2010, was the beginning of another, life-long adventure with my Savior.
+April 2010 was the beginning of another, life-long adventure with my Savior.

 No matter where this journey carried me or where it ended my Savior promised me that my times are in His hand.
+I likened it to being in labor with my first child.
 I experienced nervousness that I might behave so as not to honor Jesus.
-I also thrilled that ultimately, at the end of this time I would receive one of God’s greatest blessings!
+I also thrilled that ultimately at the end of this time I would receive one of God’s greatest blessings!